-The Asian American Government Executives Network (AAGEN), founded in 1993, is a 501(c)(3) non-profit, non-partisan organization of the highest ranking Asian American and Pacific Islander career and appointed executives, foreign service officers, legislative and judiciary members, and military officers in Government.
+The Asian American Government Executives Network (AAGEN), founded in 1993, is a 501(c)(3) non-profit, non-partisan organization of the highest ranking Asian American, Native Hawaiian, and Pacific Islander career and appointed executives, foreign service officers, legislative and judiciary members, and military officers in Government.

 The Asian American Government Executives Network (AAGEN) started in 1993 with a few Asian American executives in the federal government who explored ways of establishing a collaborative network of Asian and Pacific Islander American executives government-wide.
 Since then, AAGEN has become a fully participating partner in the public area.
 It has active members throughout the country in federal, state and local government.

 Our CFC # is 45979.
 Thank you so much for your generous support.

 The Asian American Government Executives Network (AAGEN) works to promote diversity in government by supporting and mentoring government leaders who are from an Asian American and Pacific Islander background.
 According to the Congressional Research Service, Asian Americans and Pacific Islanders only make up about 3.3% of the current congressional membership.
 Due to this extremely low statistic, it is more important than ever to increase the diversity of our government and assist more Asian Americans and Pacific Islanders to make their way into our congressional system.